star-reader/star-reader/README.md

 ✨ **Brief Introduction:**

 - 🔭 Currently, I am engaged in developing exciting products.
 You can view them in my repository.
-- 🌱 Presently, I am learning Flutter and Golang.
-It's truly fascinating!
+- 🌱 Presently, I am learning Dart and Flutter.
+It's truly fascinating about the multi-platform development!
 - 💬 Feel free to ask me about **anything** !
 - 📫 Ways to reach me: Email me at `jinch2287@outlook.com`.
 If you have WeChat, QQ, Discord, or Telegram, feel free to add me as a friend.
 - ⚡ Fun Fact: I have numerous hobbies.
 I enjoy coding and also love photography, running, swimming, and watching movies in my free time.